Few-Shot Segmentation via Cycle-Consistent Transformer: Related Work

 \subsection{Transformer}

-Transformer and self-attention are firstly introduced in the fields of machine translation and natural language processing~\cite{devlin2018bert,vaswani2017transformer}, and are receiving increasing interests recently in the computer vision credit to their long-range modeling capability.
+Transformer and self-attention were firstly introduced in the fields of machine translation and natural language processing~\cite{devlin2018bert,vaswani2017transformer}, and are receiving increasing interests recently in the computer vision area.
 Previous works utilize self-attention as additional module on top of existing convolutional networks, \textit{e.g., }Nonlocal~\cite{wang2018nonlocal} and CCNet~\cite{huang2019ccnet}.
 ViT~\cite{dosovitskiy2020vit} and its following work~\cite{touvron2020deit} demonstrate the pure transformer architecture can achieve state-of-the-art for image recognition.
 On the other hand, DETR~\cite{carion2020detr} builds up an end-to-end framework with a transformer encoder-decoder on top of backbone networks for object detection.
 And its deformable vairents~\cite{zhu2020deformabledetr} improves the performance and training efficiency.
+Besides, in natural language processing, a few works~\cite{beltagy2020longformer,child2019generating,shi2021sparsebert} have been introduced for long documents processing with sparse transformers.
+In these works, each Query token only attends to a pre-defined subset of Key positions.